ARTICLE CATEGORIES

 How to Grow Herbs in Shade

-• Comfrey – This tall perennial plant has beautiful flowers and a deep taproot, making it drought tolerant once it’s established.
+• Comfrey – This tall perennial plant has beautiful flowers and a deep taproot, making it drought-tolerant once it’s established.
+It’s an understory plant so afternoon shade or dappled sunlight can be ideal.

 • Lemon Balm – In the mint family, lemon balm is easy to grow and has a delightful fragrance.
+It’s a larger plant, reaching up to 3 feet tall, in rounded clumps almost 2 feet wide.
+Prune it often to prevent seedlings from spreading and keep it looking trim and bushy.
 I love the way it smells and always include it in my aroma garden.

 • Mint – Easy to grow, mint tends to want to take over the world.
 I recommend keeping it planted in containers.
 It’s a perfect herb to bring color to a shady corner of your yard and will be low-maintenance as well as delicious.